 If internal resources are unequal, this line of argument no longer supports the market value of consumption as a proper metric.
 A very important example concerns the valuation of leisure time, which is part of consumption broadly construed.
 The two variants of the revealed preference argument that have been invoked in this section both advocate using individuals' net wage rate as the proper valuation of leisure time.
 There is nothing objectionable in this practice if one refrains from making interpersonal comparisons.
 Extrapolating this approach to interpersonal comparisons would mean comparing full incomes across individuals, considering that those with a greater full income are better off and that it would be nice to reduce inequalities in full incomes.
-Probably inspired by this line of thought, the literature on taxation sometimes refers to the idea of taxing full income as an (inaccessible) ideal.
 This is, however, a case in which the extrapolation from total valuation to interpersonal comparisons is highly questionable.
 Equalizing full incomes across individuals would imply that those with greater productivity would have strictly smaller budget sets than those with lower productivity, in a strange reversal from the laisser-faire situation.
 Moreover, they would be forced to work to pay their taxes, implying what Dworkin (2000) called a "slavery of the talented".
-The literature on fairness has proposed various reasonable ways of comparing the resource shares of individuals with unequal productivity.8 From the perspective of fairness theory, full income is an extreme, quite unreasonable, metric for interpersonal comparisons.
+The literature on fairness has proposed various reasonable ways of comparing the resource shares of individuals with unequal productivity.7 From the perspective of fairness theory, full income is an extreme, quite unreasonable, metric for interpersonal comparisons.